tkellen/kwm/README.md

 > Try running `kwm define` for more detail about what these values do.

 #### Confirm your environment is fully populated for startup.
-You should see blue values populating each variable.
+You should see values populating each variable.
 Some defaults are being provided by KWM.
 You can override them if you wish:
 ```
-kwm env startup
+kwm env start
 ```

 #### Show what nodes are being managed.